spapas/spapas.github.io/content/django-unpoly.md

 Let's see some examples from the demo.

 On on the new company link we've got `up-on-accepted="up.reload('.table', { focus: ':main' })"`.
 However on the show details company link we've got `up-on-dismissed="up.reload('.table', { focus: ':main' })"`.
-This is a little strange at first but we can explain it.
+This is a little strange (why `up-on-accepted` on the new vs `up-on-dismissed` on the detail) at first but we can explain it.

 First of all, the [up.reload](https://unpoly.com/up.reload) method will do an HTTP request and reload that specific element from the server (in our case the `.table` element that contains the list of companies).
 The focus option that is passed instructs unopoly to move the focus to (that element)[https://unpoly.com/focus-option].

 For the "Add new" company we reload the companies when the form is accepted (when the user clicks on the "Save" button).
 However for the show details we'll reload every time the overlay is dismissed because when the user edits a company the layer will not be closed but will display the edit company data.
 Also when we delete the company the layer will be dismissed.

-Notice that if the user clicks the company details and then presses the (X) button *we'll still do a reload* even though it may not be needed because we can't know if the user actually edit a company or not.
+Notice that if the user clicks the company details and then presses the (X) button *we'll still do a reload* even though it may not be needed because we can't know if the user actually edited the company or not before closing the overlay.
 This is a little bit of a tradeoff but it's not a big deal.

 Actually, it *is* possible to know if the overlay was dismissed because the user clicked the (X) button (or pressed escape) or if the overlay was dismissed because the object was deleted.
-In this case this doesn't matter however if we wanted to display a message to the user when the company was deleted we'd need to differentiate between these cases.
+This is useful if we wanted to display a message to the user when the company was deleted since we'd need to differentiate between these cases.
 We'll see how the section about overlays and messages.

-On the company detail we've got `up-on-accepted='up.reload(".projects")'` for adding a new project but (same as before we've got `up-on-dismissed='up.reload(".projects")'`).
+On the company detail we've got `up-on-accepted='up.reload(".projects")'` for adding a new project but same as before we've got `up-on-dismissed='up.reload(".projects")'` for viewing the project detail.
 The `.projects` element is the projects holder inside the company detail.
-This is exactly the same as the project list but with `up.reload('.table', { focus: ':main' })`  instead of `.projects`.
+This is exactly the same behavior we explained before.

 On the project form we've got `up-on-accepted` both on the suggest name and on the new company button.
 In the first case, we are opening the name suggestion overlay like this: